pjshumphreys/zxedit/readme.md

 # ZXEdit

-ZXEdit is a simple text editor and file management tool for the Commodore 64, CP/M and ZX Spectrum with the disk systems esxdos, residos or plus3dos
+ZXEdit is a simple text editor and file management tool for the Commodore 64, BBC Micro, CP/M and ZX Spectrum with the disk systems esxdos, residos or plus3dos

 ## Tools needed to compile

   - gcc (for building the included archiver tool for archiving files to .tap)
-  - z88dk
+  - z88dk (my fork from github.com/pjshumphreys/z88dk)
   - cc65 (my fork from github.com/pjshumphreys/cc65)
   - zmakebas
   - c1541 (from the VICE emulator)